-Also known as: Substance abuse, Chemical use, Chemical abuse, Drug addiction, Addiction - drug or Dependence on drugs
+Also known as: Substance abuse, Chemical use, Chemical abuse, Drug addiction, Addiction - drug, Dependence on drugs, Illicit drug use, Narcotic use or Hallucinogen use

 - Depressants cause drowsiness and reduce anxiety.
 They include alcohol, barbiturates, benzodiazepines (Valium, Ativan, Xanax), chloral hydrate, and paraldehyde.
 Using these substances can lead to addiction.